 Tip #7: Get yourself some Gonex compression packing organizers.
 I got mine on Amazon and they are amazing.
 You are able to pack clothing but, compress it to save space and make sure all your items fit in that one suitcase.
 Be careful with your weight limits though.
 Looks can be deceiving.

 Tip #8: Get your toiletries when you arrive at your destination.
 Yes, there are the essentials you will need to bring like your makeup, medicines, etc. However, shampoo, conditioner, toothpaste, etc. there is no need to pack it.

 Tip #9: If you are traveling somewhere that occasionally rains and gets cool at night get yourself a dry proof jacket that is lightweight and compact.
 When I went to Peru I knew nights would get cold and in the jungle, rain could come out of nowhere.
 I got myself the perfect jacket on Amazon at a great price.
 It’s not the warmest but, with the material that it is just putting a cardigan underneath makes all the difference.

 Tip #10: Wear your bulkier clothes on travel days.
 Where ever you are going you may want to bring a sweater and jeans for those cooler days/nights.
 The best thing to do is to wear those on your travel days.
 This way you do not have to take up any room in your suitcase.

 Bonus tip: Don’t forget to make a copy of your ID and Passport when you travel and keep in a separate area from your originals.
 This way if something happens, you have the documentation you need to go and get replacements.

-Whether for a week or more, if you stick to these tips you will have no problem packing for your next adventure.
+Whether for a week or more, if you stick to these packing tips for a 30-day trip you should have no problem fitting everything into one suitcase.